gbevin/SendMIDI/README.md

 ## ReceiveMIDI compatibility

 The input of the SendMIDI tool is compatible with the ReceiveMIDI tool, allowing you to play MIDI message sequences that were stored earlier.
-By using Unix-style pipes on the command-line, it's even possible to chain the receivemidi and sendmidi commands in order to redirect MIDI messages.
+By using Unix-style pipes on the command-line, it's even possible to chain the receivemidi and sendmidi commands in order to forward MIDI messages.

 ReceiveMIDI can be downloaded from https://github.com/gbevin/ReceiveMIDI